GNS3/dynamips/README.md

 - Download and unzip Winpcap developer pack: http://www.winpcap.org/devel.htm
 - Copy the libraries ``WpdPack\Lib\libpacket.a`` and ``WpdPack\Lib\libwpcap.a`` to ``cygwin\lib\``
 - Copy all headers from ``WpdPack\Include`` to ``cygwin\usr\include\``

-Similar packages should be available for most distributions, consult your distributions package list to find them.

 #### Compiling (Linux/Mac)